BFH92/front_stacker/README.md

 ### Production hosted on heroku:

-- Go to [Stacker](https://stacker-front.herokuapp.com) and find companies by there stack!
+- Go to [Stacker](https://stacker-front.herokuapp.com) and find companies by their stack!

 ## Stack: